 The LGBTQ Advisory Council to the Seattle Police Department (SPD) was created in 1997, and is one of ten councils that work collaboratively with the police.
 The Council was created to work with the Department on issues of concern, and to share insights and recommendations that could impact relationships between the Seattle Police Department and the community.
 Council members work together to create their own agendas, and strategize ways for making police services more responsive to the needs of the community.

-- Work with the Seattle Police Department to improve public safety for the LGBTQ community.
+- Work with the SPD to improve public safety for the LGBTQ community.

-- Ensure open communication that builds trust between our communities and the Seattle Police Department.
+- Ensure open communication that builds trust between our communities and the SPD.

-- Work to eliminate phobias, ‘isms’, or negative stereotypes that exist within the LGBTQ community and the Seattle Police Department with education, involvement, and positive interactions.
+- Work to eliminate phobias, ‘isms’, or negative stereotypes that exist within the LGBTQ community and the SPD with education, involvement, and positive interactions.

-- Integrate LGBTQ concerns and issues into the training and development of Seattle Police Department personnel, including recruitment from within the LGBTQ community.
+- Integrate LGBTQ concerns and issues into the training and development of the SPD’s personnel, including recruitment from within the LGBTQ community.

-- Promote and encourage officer training with regard to cultural competency while expanding the community’s understanding of the practices and policies of the police department.
+- Promote and encourage officer training with regard to cultural competency while expanding the community’s understanding of the practices and policies of the SPD.